rubycdp/ferrum/README.md

   * `:pending_connection_errors` (Boolean) - When main frame is still waiting for slow responses while timeout is reached `PendingConnectionsError` is raised.
 It's better to figure out why you have slow responses and fix or block them rather than turn this setting off.
 Default is true.
+  * `:resize_windows` (Boolean) - Determines whether windows are automatically set to the window_size.
+Default is true.
   * `:browser_name` (Symbol) - `:chrome` by default, only experimental support for `:firefox` for now.
   * `:browser_path` (String) - Path to Chrome binary, you can also set ENV